| | |

 How Much Sleep Do You Need By Age?

-The National Sleep Foundation guidelines say that healthy adults require seven to nine hours of sleep to have a healthy and active body.
-Toddlers, young kids, and teenagers need more than adults to enable better development and growth.
-However, over 65 years, people need about the same to less sleep than adults every day.
+The National Sleep Foundation guidelinesย say that healthy adults require seven to nine hours of sleep to maintain a healthy and active body.
+Toddlers, young kids, and teenagers need more sleep than adults to enable better development and growth.
+However, people over 65 years old need about the same or less sleep than adults every day.

 Age GroupAge RangeRecommendation